Policy and Procedure #194.0, Appropriate Use of Technology

 The Appropriate Use of Technology policy and procedure addresses the appropriate, responsible and acceptable use of the Board’s information technology resources.

 Since inappropriate use of the Board’s technology systems exposes the organization to risk, it is important to specify exactly what is permitted and what is prohibited.
-The purpose of this policy is to detail the acceptable use of our information technology resources for the protection of all parties involved.
+The purpose of this policy is to detail the acceptable use of the Board’s information technology resources for the protection of all parties involved.

 On this page: